By Dr. Sonja Stiller, Center for Advanced Vein Care

-Dr. Sonja Stiller is a diplomat of both the American Board of Emergency Medicine and the American Board of Venous and Lymphatic Medicine and is the founder of the Center for Advanced Vein Care located at 7200 Mentor Avenue, in Mentor.
+Dr. Sonja Stiller is a diplomat of both the American Board of Emergency Medicine and the American Board of Venous and Lymphatic Medicine.
+She is the founder of the Center for Advanced Vein Care, a Tier 1 provider with Lake Health Hospital System, located at 7200 Mentor Avenue, in Mentor.
 For an appointment, call 440-295-9105.
 More information can be found at YourHealthyVeins.com.

 Content Source: Mimi Vanderhaven